floatingpurr/sync_with_poetry/README.md

 Check out [pre-commit.com](https://pre-commit.com/) for more about the main framework.

-## What problem does this hook solve?
+## What problem does this hook help us solve?

 When it comes to Python dependency management, [Poetry](https://python-poetry.org/) is one of the modern solutions to handle